Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 Will I continue using emacs?
 Yes.

 Will it be my default editor?
 Probably no.
-Vim feels more reliable because it provide modal editing experience out of the box.
+Vim feels more reliable because it provides modal editing experience out of the box.
 In emacs it an option.
 I'm totally fine with giving away all that goodness that emacs provides to have proper editing experience **all the time**.
 In every buffer, in every menu.